irismessage/irismessage.github.io/_posts/2023-03-25-manifesto.md

 Human beings are emotional creatures, whether we like it or not.
 Rationality is our invention, but it doesn't necessarily come naturally to us.

 Some Thinkers will try to remove emotion from science and philosophy altogether.
-They try to act like the Vulcans (Mr. Spock) from Star Trek, try to become pure and unquestionable Knight-Philosphers of Reason.
+They try to act like the Vulcans (Mr. Spock) from Star Trek, try to become pure and unquestionable Knight-Philosophers of Reason.
 Unfortunately, this seems to result in making arguments just as emotionally charged as their peers, but with more misplaced confidence.

 In my opinion, the best way to good outcomes is to stay humble and to follow the scientific method.
 The scientific method, like most things, is really incredibly simple in hindsight.
 "If you want to say something is true, check if it is true.
 (Then, whenever you get new information, check again.
 Repeat as many times as needed.)"
 Somehow, it took us tens of thousands of years to develop this method, Empirical Falsifiability.

 I think there are two reasons for this.
 One, it's hard to follow this method when you have absolutely no clue what to do to test an idea.
-We had to muddle around with mercury and sulfur in tubes, whenever we found the free time to do it, until we eventually stumbled on some good ideas.
+We had to muddle around with mercury and sulphur in tubes, whenever we found the free time to do it, until we eventually stumbled on some good ideas.

 Two, because we didn't write things down enough.
 Now we have computers and the internet, the most effective machines for writing, typesetting, storing, and transmitting information ever invented, it's inevitable we'll be able to do better.

+Basically, let your emotions guide you - emotions like love of other people and hatred of injustice - and when your emotions don't line up with reality, use reason to guide them.

 # The role of comedy in politics